konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration-auth/README.md

    an authenticated proxy.
 1. Prompt the user in the user that, continuing will result in their credentials being stored as a secret.
 This is our mechanism for getting informed consent.
-1. When the user decides to continue, the UI reaches out to the `crane-secret-service` to create a Secret with a given name and namespace.
+1. When the user decides to continue, the UI submits the request to `crane-secret-service` as if it were the API Server (ie.
-   The service will combine the authorization headers with the name and namespace parameters to create a Secret with the credentials needed to access the cluster.
+   `/api/v1/namespaces/:namespace/secrets`).
+1. `crane-secret-service` will inject the user's token in the Secret request before proxying to the API Server.
 1. The UI can then use the Secret in the remainder of the flow as it did previously when the user was being asked for their token.